ig-perez/nlp-roadmap/README.md

 - **L02-01-exploring-word2vec**: Check this project if you want to understand and implement the word2vec algorithm.
 This project implements the skip-gram model with NumPy.
 Read the accompanying article [here](https://ivanperez.pe/blog/nlp02-exploring-word2vec).

-- **L03-01-dependency-parsing**: This projects implements the training algorithm for a dependency parser using the Adam optimizer and the Dropout regularization technique.
+- **L03-01-dependency-parsing**: This project implements the training algorithm for a dependency parser using the Adam optimizer and the Dropout regularization technique.
 Read the accompanying article [here](https://ivanperez.pe/blog/nlp03-dependency-parsing).

 - **L04-01-neural-machine-translation**: This is the implementation of a neural machine translator using a BILSTM with the Attention mechanism.
 Read the accompanying article [here](https://ivanperez.pe/blog/nlp04-nmt).

 - **L05-01-transformer**: This project implements a Transformer model with Multi-Headed Self-Attention to predict the birthplace of a person.
 It uses pretraining to improve performance and explores alternatives to the scaled dot-product scoring function.
 Read the accompanying article [here](https://ivanperez.pe/blog/nlp05-transformer-pretraining).

-# Prerquisites to consider
+# Prerequisites to consider
 You don't need to be an expert, but I'd recommend some background of the following fields:
 - Coding with Python and NumPy
 - Multivariate calculus